naachoperez1/Notes-app/README.md

 Persistence is achieved using a MySQL relational database.

-The backend exposes a REST API that creates, reads, deletes and updates notes in a MySQL db, while the frontend request to those endpoints updating its React components.
+The backend exposes a REST API that creates, reads, deletes and updates notes in a MySQL db, while the frontend performs request to those endpoints updating its React components.

 The app also lets you organize notes in "active" and "archived" notes.